Federal Student Loans

 The student must be enrolled on at least a half-time basis in an eligible college or university to qualify for federal student loans.
 The student must file the Free Application for Federal Student Aid (FAFSA) and sign a Master Promissory Note (MPN) to obtain these loans.
 The student must be maintaining Satisfactory Academic Progress (SAP) and satisfy other general eligibility requirements for federal student aid.
 For example, the student and borrower must be U.S. citizens or permanent residents.

-This table summarizes the key terms of the federal student loan programs for the 2015-2016 award year and are subject to change on or after July 1, 2016.
+This table summarizes the key terms of the federal student loan programs for the 2018-2019 award year, effective July 1, 2018 and are subject to change on or after July 1, 2019.

 Federal student loans are eligible for the student loan interest deduction.

 The Federal Stafford Loan is the most popular student loan program, with $71.5 billion disbursed in 2014-2015, compared with $17.9 billion of Federal PLUS loans and $10.1 billion of private student loans.
 About two-thirds of the Federal Stafford loans were made to undergraduate students (split evenly between subsidized and unsubsidized loans) and one-third to graduate and professional school students.

 There are two types of Federal Stafford loans, subsidized and unsubsidized.
 The interest rates on subsidized and unsubsidized Federal Stafford loans are the same.
 However, the federal government pays the interest on subsidized loans during the in-school and grace periods, as well as other deferment periods.